-Your overall goal for Years I and Year II is 10 percent.
+Example 3 to paragraph (f)(3): Your overall goal for Years I and Year II is 10 percent.
 The DBE participation you obtain through DBE-neutral measures alone is 10 percent or more in each year.
 (For this purpose, it does not matter whether you obtained additional DBE participation through using contract goals in these years.)
 In Year III and following years, you do not need to make a projection under paragraph (c) of this section of the portion of your overall goal you expect to meet using DBE-neutral means.
 You simply use DBE-neutral means to achieve your overall goals.
-However, if in Year VI your DBE participation falls short of your overall goal, then you must make a paragraph (c) projection for Year VII and, if necessary, resume use of contract goals in that year.
+However, if in Year VI your DBE participation falls short of your overall goal, then you must make a paragraph (c) of this section projection for Year VII and, if necessary, resume use of contract goals in that year.